cerebral-legacy/cerebral-website/app/markdown/get-started.md

 # Get Started

-This is one example of how you can get started using Cerebral.
-The article [The ultimate Webpack setup](http://www.christianalfoni.com/articles/2015_04_19_The-ultimate-webpack-setup) will help you get going with a boilerplate that fits very nicely with Cerebral.
-This website itself is also built using Cerebral.
 It is recommended to use Node from version **4.x.x**.

+### Boilerplate
+The basic boilerplate is located [here](https://github.com/cerebral/cerebral-boilerplate).
+It has React, Cerebral and CSS-Modules ready for you.
+Using a best practice file structure for scaling up your app.

+### From scratch
 `npm install cerebral cerebral-baobab cerebral-react`

 *controller.js*